 Trek for all season.
 Even Sep to Dec and Feb to May are best.

-@ Contact with us for all trip deal and discussion.
+@ Contact us for all trip deal and discussion.

-@ Print all program that we agreement, cost details and bring that with you.
+@ Print all program that we agreed, cost details and bring that with you.

 @ Make sure your all information is correct as your upcoming trip with us.

 @ Make confirmation your international flight tickets and passport size photo to your Trekking/Tour operator company A One Nepal Trek.
 We need that to make your TIMS card and to buy ACAP entry Ticket.

 @ Send us your at-list 6 months of valid passport copy of all members of the group.